Heterogeneity of Central Nodes Explains the Benefits of Time-Varying Control in Complex Dynamical Networks

-However, this is not possible in many scenarios, including when (i) actuators exhibit nonlinear dead-zone behaviors, so that each one requires a sizable activation energy, (ii) actuators are controlled via communication channels with limited capacity, so that only a small number of devices can be simultaneously operated, (iii) actuators are geographically disperse so that precise coordination becomes difficult or time-consuming, and (iv) simultaneous control of proximal nodes results in actuator interference.
+However, this is not possible in many scenarios, including when (i) actuators exhibit nonlinear \emph{dead-zone} behaviors, so that each one requires a sizable activation energy.
+In many applications ranging from distributed industrial processes to opinion dynamics in social networks, nodes cannot be actuated with arbitrarily small amounts of control energy.
+If $E_{\min}$ is the minimum activation energy of any actuator, at least $m E_{\min}$ is required for actuation of $m$ nodes at a time.
+Thus, when $E_{\min}$ is sizable and $n$ is large, simultaneous actuation of all nodes ($m = n$) requires a significant amount of control energy which is often infeasible (notice that the dead-zone behavior of actuators does not violate the linearity assumption in~\eqref{eq:dyn} as one can replace $u$ with $v = \phi(u)$, where $\phi$ denotes dead-zone nonlinearity); (ii) actuators are geographically disperse so that precise coordination becomes difficult or time-consuming.
+A familiar example of this is the social opinion dynamics in pre-election times during political campaigns, where rallies and speeches by candidates act as control inputs to the network.
+Even though all nodes may be actuatable, at most one node can be actuated at every time; (iii) simultaneous control of proximal nodes results in actuator interference.
+This is the case in many biological networks.
+In neuronal networks, for instance, common control technologies such as TMS do not allow for simultaneous actuation of all cortical areas due, in part, to electromagnetic interference between multiple sources of actuation (note that TVCS is still possible by installation and sequential activation of multiple coils at different locations); and when (iv) actuators are controlled via communication channels with limited capacity, so that only a small number of devices can be simultaneously operated.
+This may be the case in industrial applications where large numbers of geographically distributed actuators are remotely (and centrally) controlled over shared communication channels with limited bandwidth.
+In all these scenarios, TVCS has the potential to significantly enhance network controllability, conditioned on the scale-heterogeneity of the central nodes in the network.